thangtn2101/math-util-junit5/README.md

 [![MathUtil CI using Ant&JUnit| ©2022 by thangn.tran](https://github.com/thangtn2101/math-util/actions/workflows/mathutil-ci.yml/badge.svg)](https://github.com/thangtn2101/math-util/actions/workflows/mathutil-ci.yml)
-# Welcome to Math Utility Repository
+# Welcome to Math Utility JUnit Repository
-## This repo store a Java libary to support for the Math calculation.
+## This repo store A factorial exercise to practice and understand the continuous integration process and Data-driven testing Test Driven Development techniques.
 You will find in this Repository the following stuff

 * MathUtil class to offer the basic math operations.
 E.g compute a fatorial....
 * CI (continous Integration) configuration